Tip 9: Mirror, Mirror on the Wall

 Tip 1: Value Your Paints

-Professional face paint can be expensive.
-Don't leave your paints around where people can get hold of them and try them out for themselves.
+Professional face paint is expensive.
+Don't leave your paints unattended at a job where little inquisitive fingers can delve in.
 As with makeup, paints that are designed specifically for face & body painting, are manufactured with ingredients that inhibit the growth of bacteria, but for a little added cleanliness, when you've finished painting for the day, spritz your paints lightly with hydrogen peroxide.
 It dissipates quickly, but will aide in sanitizing your paints.

 Tip 2: Sponge, Don't Brush

 If you're wanting to cover a large area or put on a base color, use a sponge to apply the paint rather than a brush, it'll be quicker, smoother, and uses less paint.